h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Likelihood and AIC
 ''''''''''''''''''

 During model training, simplified formulas of likelihood and AIC are used.
 After the model is built, the full formula is used to calculate the output of the full log likelihood and full AIC values.
+The full formula is used to calculate the output of the full log likelihood and full AIC values if the parameter ``calc_like`` is set to ``True``.

 .. note::